All Episodes

 What this group is demanding is an end to corruption, good governance, and economic equality.

-Oh, that's such an unreasonable.
+Oh, that's such a lucky thing.

-Nepal's Gen Z youth angry over corruption and inequality, kicked off protests that grew in scope after the government banned access to social media platforms on September 8th.
+Nepal's Gen Z youth angry over corruption and inequality kicked off protests that grew in scope after the government banned access to social media platforms on September 8th.

 Yes.